tdhelixx/alexandria-dental-health-site/src/services/about-dental-implants.md

 ### Why Choose Us?

 We pride ourselves on offering an exceptional dental experience at our Smile Studio.
-Here’s why you should choose us for your dental implants:
+Here's why you should choose us for your dental implants:

 - Expertise and Experience: Dr. Mazhari has over 15 years of experience in advanced dental procedures, including implants, and continues to pursue education at the Las Vegas Institute for Advanced Dental Studies (LVI).
 - Advanced Technology: We utilize the latest digital imaging and 3D scanning technologies to ensure precise implant placement and optimal outcomes.